tencentyun/intlcloud-documents/yehe_doc/视频服务/腾讯特效SDK/产品简介/产品优势_intl_en.md

 With the Tencent Effect SDK, you have access to a huge material library and rich AI features, including 3D capabilities, process control, and animated effects import, making effect customization effortless.

 ## Ease of Use
-It can be quickly and easily integrated into MLVB, TRTC, and UGSV to apply effects.
-For detailed directions, see [Demos](https://intl.cloud.tencent.com/document/product/1143/45374).
+It can be efficiently integrated into CSS, TRTC, and UGSV SDKs to apply effects quickly and easily.
+For detailed directions, see [Demo](https://intl.cloud.tencent.com/document/product/1143/45374).